cncf/techdocs/analyses/0012-TUF/analysis.md

 - There's a recognizable brand for the project , a logo and blue-white color scheme used througout the website.
 - The website design is good and suitable for reading.
-However, consider reducing space between the hero section and the Navbar.
+However, consider reducing the space between the hero section and the Navbar.

 #### Case studies/social proof